Yalantis/Multi-Selection/README.md

 ## How to use this library

-Insructions can be found [here](https://yalantis.com/blog/how-we-created-a-multiselection-solution-for-android/)
+Insructions can be found [here](https://yalantis.com/blog/how-we-created-a-multiselection-solution-for-android/) in section How to use MultiSelect

 ## Let us know!